-Queen Esther, the heroine of the Purim story, is said to have eaten only raw fruit, vegetables, nuts and seeds after she was taken to King Ahasuerus’s palace, so managing to eat only kosher foods in her captivity.
+It’s said that Queen Esther, the heroine of the Purim story, ate only raw fruit, vegetables, nuts and seeds after she was taken to King Ahasuerus’s palace.
+That’s how she managed to eat only kosher foods in her captivity.
 At her uncle Mordechai’s command, she kept her Jewish identity secret until the day when she made her dramatic accusation against the villain, Haman.
 For these reasons, Jews serve hamentaschen, pastries with hidden fillings, and particularly enjoy foods featuring fruit and nuts on Purim.

 Jewish custom requires every family to send baskets of goodies around to neighbors and friends on Purim day.
 We posted about Purim baskets here.
 Our green Purim baskets feature home-made bread, salads, and spreads like hummus – but we can’t neglect candy.
 Try these easily made chocolate fruit-nut clusters, made, naturally, with fair-trade chocolate.
 We know you’ll like them.
 Our neighbors say they look forward to them every year.